srebuffi/residual_adapters/README.md

 ## If you consider citing us

-For the multi domain classification challenge:
+For the Visual Domain Decathlon challenge and the series adapters:

         @inproceedings{Rebuffi17,